COGNITIVE

 What does a Cognitive Behavioural Hypnotherapy session involve?
 In your first session I’ll explain the rationale behind the approach and answer any questions you have about the therapy.
 This is followed by an assessment and the development of your treatment goals.
 CBH is a solution focussed therapy so we always work to SMART therapeutic goals (specific, measurable, achievable, realistic and time-based).
 I then guide you into hypnosis, which tends to feel like a pleasant state of relaxed concentration.
 In hypnosis we strategically use imaginal absorption, hypnotic suggestion, mental rehearsal and a range of evidence-based CBT techniques to set about achieving your therapeutic goals and making positive, measurable change that lasts.

 Do you offer online sessions?
 I offer both in-person sessions in Reigate, Surrey and online sessions via zoom.
-In person-sessions are fantastic if you struggle to find a quiet, private space at home.
+In person-sessions are perfect if you struggle to find a quiet, private space at home.
 Equally though, online sessions work fantastically well for this form of therapy.

 Articles